int3x/ad-mindmap-and-nuances/nuances/README.md

 It could suggest that the impersonating account does not have an SPN set, nor is a machine account.
 [SPN-less RBCD](https://www.tiraniddo.dev/2022/05/exploiting-rbcd-using-normal-user.html) can still be invoked.
 However, the steps are more involved, and it renders the account unusable.

+## STATUS_MORE_PROCESSING_REQUIRED

+I'm uncertain about this error.
+It shows up randomly and sometimes goes away when the same command is used again.

 ## KDC_ERR_PADATA_TYPE_NOSUPP on certificate authentication

 When performing certificate authentication with tools like `certipy`, sometimes the error `KDC_ERR_PADATA_TYPE_NOSUPP` is encountered.